WilDCats at the Capitol

 Academic Responsibilities and Expectations

+WilDCats at the Capitol is open to all majors.
+As a participant in this program, you will remain a full-time student earning 12 academic credit hours through your internship and classes (excluding summer) taught by UK faculty in Washington, DC.
 During the spring and fall terms, a UK-affiliated faculty will teach two courses in his/her field of specialty, with a focus on taking advantage of Washington DC’s resources to enhance the coursework.
 As part of this experience, students will be responsible for writing a research paper on a topic related to their internship, and for participating in a weekly meeting, which will include opportunities to hear prominent speakers as well as to reflect on their internship experience.
-Students will earn six credits for the coursework taught by the UK-affiliated professor and six credits for the internship.
+Students will earn six credits for the coursework (excluding summer) taught by the UK-affiliated professor and six credits for the internship.
 Students will enroll in the following courses:

 ● PS 399: Political Science Internship in Government or Politics (6 hours)